muir/drbd-lxd/README.md

 ### Install scripts

+The first is a wrapper around LXD that sets LD_LIBRARY_PATH

 ```bash
 DEST=/usr/local/lxd
 curl -s https://raw.githubusercontent.com/muir/drbd-lxc/main/lxdwrapper.sh | sudo tee $DEST/lxdwrapper.sh
 sudo chmod +x $DEST/lxdwrapper.sh
 ```

+The second switches betwen multiple LXD installations since you need a separate LXD for each drbd partition.

 If you have more than one DRBD partition, do this multiple times...